Last updated: November 16, 2020

 Check your email regularly for program or COVID updates.

 - Preclinical education is occurring in a hybrid fashion with select sessions on campus with appropriate masking and distancing.
 This practice is continually assessed and may change at any time.
+Compliance with safety measures is imperative to allow continuation of some in-person experiences.

 - Review new COVID-19 student testing and reporting process above.

-- Remember to wear a surgical grade mask when on campus.
+- Remember to wear a surgical-grade mask when on campus.
 You will receive a new supply of masks (5) each month.
 Unless damaged, masks can be worn for one week prior to discarding.
 If extenuating circumstances find you without a mask, please ask any faculty or staff to help you.